cogsandsquigs/website/src/routes/posts/i-love-svelte.md

 In the end, Svelte is just amazing to work with.
 I don't think things like [nextjs](https://nextjs.org) compare, simply because of the elegance of writing a website with Svelte and mdsvex.
-It's too easy, to elegant, to simple.
+It's too easy, too elegant, too simple.

 I love Svelte.